Resurgence for the non-conformal Bjorken flow with Fermi-Dirac and Bose-Einstein statistics: Review of nonconformal Bjorken flow with FD and BE statistics

 \section{Review of nonconformal Bjorken flow with FD and BE statistics}

 In this section, we briefly review our setup.
-In order to avoid complexity, we summarize definitions of symbols used in the section, such as $\Xi_{k}$, $\Xi_{k}^{(n)}$, $\aleph^{(n,s)}_{k}$, and explicit forms of transport coefficients in App.\ref{sec:prep}.
+In order to avoid complexity, we summarize definitions of symbols used in the below analysis, such as $\Xi_{k}$, $\Xi_{k}^{(n)}$, $\aleph^{(n,s)}_{k}$, and explicit forms of transport coefficients in App.\ref{sec:prep}. { Refs.~\cite{Florkowski:2015lra,Dash:2021ibx,Ambrus:2022vif,Denicol:2010xn} are helpful for the derivation. }